 If the circumstances are right, while still alive, older people can also potentially be a live femoral head donator.
 It’s where the head of the femur is retrieved as part of a total hip replacement.

 Important to join the official Donor Register

 With over 1,800 Australians currently on the organ transplant waiting list, and an additional 12,000 people on dialysis who might benefit from a kidney transplant, it’s important that people join the Donor Register and have the conversation with loved ones.

 While some people think organ donation is covered by their drivers’ license (these registers no longer exist), can be covered by their Advanced Care Directive, or their family can decide at the time, it is essential that you are on the official donation register with DonateLife, the Australian Government Organ and Tissue Authority.
 It’s easy to do via the website or the Medicare app on your phone.

 Fewer than 1% of people who die in hospital can become an organ donor as there are specific circumstances where organ donation is possible.
 Most of these rare deaths are sudden and unexpected with the patient dying in a hospital Emergency Department or Intensive Care Unit on a ventilator.
-Because of this low number, it’s important to optimise every potential organ and tissue donation by having the conversation with your loved ones.
+Because of this low number, it’s important to optimise every potential donation by having the conversation with your loved ones.

 Families need to know about organ and tissue donation wishes